derekenos/cf-app-important-message/README.md

-This is an a banner/modal web component with configurable message, DOM location, style, and dismissal period that I created to test drive the (now defunct) Cloudflare Apps platform.
-The following content is the original app documentation.
+This is an a banner/modal web component with configurable message, DOM location, style, and dismissal period that I created to test drive the now defunct ([archived dev docs](https://web.archive.org/web/20220801194041/https://www.cloudflare.com/apps/developer/docs/getting-started)) Cloudflare Apps platform.
+Below is the original app description.

 **Important Message** provides a simple and configurable way to display a message to your visitors.